 Cadets may compete for training opportunities conducted at Active Army Schools.
 This training is usually conducted during the summer months but some allocations are available during the winter holidays.
 Cadets are selected to attend this training based on their overall standing within the program.
-Since the number of allocations are limited, selection for schools is competitive and based on factors including Order of Merit ranking, ROTC grades, academic grades, participation in ROTC activities, APFT scores and cadre recommendations.
+Since the number of allocations is limited, selection for schools is competitive and based on factors including Order of Merit ranking, ROTC grades, academic grades, participation in ROTC activities, APFT scores and cadre recommendations.

 Airborne School, Air Assault School, Mountain Warfare School, Sapper School